 6.11Discount coupons may apply at the Suppliers discretion.

-6.12 A maximum of one discount per Customer per invoice is permitted, unless otherwise accepted and approved by the Supplier that more than one are permitted.
+6.12 A maximum of one discount per Customer per invoice is permitted unless otherwise accepted and approved by the Supplier that more than one is permitted.

 7.1 All work carried out by the Supplier will comply with the Building Code of Australia to the extent required.

 7.2 All work carried out by the Supplier will comply with all other relevant codes, standards and specifications of any relevant law to the extent required.

 7.3 All work carried out by the Supplier will comply with the conditions of any relevant development consent or development certificate to the extent required.

 7.4 It is the Customers duty to provide the Supplier with a copy of the conditions of any relevant development consent or development certificates before the commencement of works.

 7.5 The Supplier will carry out the works as agreed upon between the Supplier and Customer.